Anhtram-NodeJS/UserLocation/README.md

 A simple API that accepts user location webhooks and can be queried with a search string or a visit ID

 This API exposes the following two endpoints:

 1. POST /visit

-	a.
-Accepts POST requests with ‘application/json’ types.
+	- Accepts POST requests with ‘application/json’ types.

-	b.
-The schema for submitted objects is as follows:
+	- The schema for submitted objects is as follows:
 		1. userId - the user that is submitting the location
 		2. name - the name of the location

-	c.
-Returns a visitId which can be referenced in the GET.
+	- Returns a visitId which can be referenced in the GET.
 Visit IDs are globally unique to the location submission

 2. GET /visit